MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-client-faq.md

 There are two things that might cause this:

-- The RD Gateway role isn't using a trusted public certificate.
+- The certificate you're using isn't trusted.
-- The RD Gateway machine isn't up to date.
+- An issue within the Remote Desktop infrastructure itself.

-If your connection issue is caused by the certificate, ask your admin for a copy of the certificate file.
+To fix a certificate issue, ask your admin for a copy of the certificate file.
 Close your browser, export the certificate and install it manually on the client machine's trusted root store, then relaunch the browser.

-If installing the certificate doesn't solve the connectivity problem, then the issue might be that your RD Gateway machine isn't up to date.
-Check with your admin to make sure [this update](https://support.microsoft.com/en-us/help/4025334/windows-10-update-kb4025334) has been installed to the machine.
+If that didn't solve your problem, then the issue might be with your Remote Desktop infrastructure itself.
+Let your admin know so that they can fix the problem.

-If you're getting a "mismatched certificate" error when you can't connect, ask your admin to check the RD Broker machine's certificate.
-The error message will show the thumbprint of the expected certificate.
-Give the thumbprint information to your admin so they can search the RD Broker machine's certificate manager for the right certificate.
+If you're getting a "mismatched certificate" error when you can't connect, tell your admin exactly what you see in your error message.
+They can use this information to figure out how to fix what's causing the error.

 ## Monitors, audio, and mouse